fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 It is the practice of failing to consider the full picture surrounding sources of bias.

-Labelling in a risk assessment setting.
+Labelling is a risk assessment setting.
 Risk assessment may be used as a predictive model whose goal is to assess the risk of an individual to ease the decision-making process.
 For example, using risk assessment to decide whether a person is eligible for mortgage approval.
 Another example is using risk assessment to decide whether a person is likely to re-engage in criminal behaviour as they move through the criminal justice pipeline.

-As far as the outcomes of these decisions, in the first scenario an individual may be approved or not to get a mortgage which then impacts their ability to have housing security, gain wealth and social status.
+As far as the outcomes of these decisions go, in the first scenario an individual may be approved or not to get a mortgage which then impacts their ability to have housing security, gain wealth and social status.
 In the second scenario an individual may be released pretrial, or bail may be required.
 This assessment may also include sentencing and parole hearing.